kw7oe/kw7oe.github.io/content/posts/handy-lsof-options-to-know.md

 hugo    32849  kai    7u  IPv4 0x2eddb902b289fa31      0t0  TCP localhost:bmc_patroldb (LISTEN)
 ```

+You could replace `TCP:LISTEN` with `TCP:ESTABLISHED` if you want to the
+connection established from the client side to the server.

 Notice that, there's not `1313` anywhere in our result!
-That's because `hugo`
+That's because `lsof`
-use the port name `bmc_patroldb` instead of port number!
+is using the port name `bmc_patroldb` instead of port number!

 {{% callout title="How is port name defined?" %}}